Skip to content

 Youth activist Kimberly Silva describes her perspective and visions on the territories and spaces of climate COPs

-Posted on 1 August 20253 September 2025 by matthaeusmenezesassef
+Posted on 1 August 20257 October 2025 by veronicagoncalves

 On 28 November 2024, we conducted an interview with Kimberly Silva – a biologist, socio-environmental activist and member READ MORE